 How do I start the process at CCRI?

 You may call the office of Enrollment Services at 401-825-2003.
 Information can also be found on the Enrollment Services Home page.
-After you officially apply to the college, you will be invited to attend a Freshman Registration where you will meet with an Advisor, register for courses, and learn valuable information about the college's resources.
+After you officially apply to the college, you will be invited to attend a New Student Registration where you will meet with an Advisor, register for courses, and learn valuable information about the college's resources.

 What is a placement test?

 New students are required to take a placement test in writing, reading and math.
 Counselors will review the results of your test at New Student Registration and place you into appropriate level courses.

 How do I take the placement test?